Parapet

 A parapet is a barrier that is an upward extension of a wall at the edge of a roof, terrace, balcony, walkway or other structure.
-The word comes ultimately from the Italian parapetto (parare 'to cover/defend' and petto 'chest/breast').
+The word derives from the Italian parapetto (parare 'to cover/defend' and petto 'chest/breast').
 Where extending above a roof, a parapet may simply be the portion of an exterior wall that continues above the edge line of the roof surface, or may be a continuation of a vertical feature beneath the roof such as a fire wall or party wall.
 Parapets were originally used to defend buildings from military attack, but today they are primarily used as guard rails, to conceal rooftop equipment, reduce wind loads on the roof, and to prevent the spread of fires.

-In the Bible the Hebrews are obligated to build a parapet on the roof of their houses to prevent people falling (Deuteronomy 22:8).

 Parapet types

 Parapets may be plain, embattled, perforated or panelled, which are not mutually exclusive terms.